Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x300/solution.md

 Good news !!
 Now just export the edited program and run again.
 Because we have the decrypt flag function get everything done for us.

-Go to File -> Export program -> Choose Orginal File Format then hit OK
+Go to File -> Export program -> Choose Orginal File Format then hit OK.

 Now just run as Admin with the new .exe file !!